 - Redemption Song by Bob Marley

-Certainly a classic riff that never has gone out of style.
+Certainly a classic riff that’s never gone out of style.
 For that time period, it was a very modern sounding riff and would play a huge part in influencing future rock artists.
-Originally recorded to sound a little more ‘blues’, but thankfully it was the more rock-orientated version we ended up getting.
+It was originally recorded to sound a little more bluesy, but thankfully it was the rock-orientated version we ended up getting.
 After the song’s release, it shot to the number 1 spot on the UK charts.

 This is a perfect example of how just a few key notes (or chords) can produce a timeless and catchy riff.
 All you’ll be playing here are 2 simple power chords (with that added octave on the third string) and you’ll just be sliding between those chords.
 This is so easy it could be the first riff you ever learn on guitar!

-One of the best things about Nirvana is that they always had a unique way of choosing the right notes for their riffs.
-Interesting and unusual yet somehow still accessible and memorable.
+One of the best things about Nirvana is they always had a unique way of choosing the right notes for their riffs.
+Interesting and unusual, yet somehow still accessible and memorable.
 This is one of the main aspects of their music that makes their riffs so enjoyable to learn and play.
-As one of their most popular songs ever, Come As You Are is considered an absolute must learn!
+As one of their most popular songs ever, Come as You Are is considered an absolute must-learn!

-Played between the lowest 2 strings of the guitar’.
-Now while the riff doesn’t use every note of the guitar climbing up the notes chromatically does take the riff out of traditional diatonic harmony.
-So it’s great a great chance to get you thinking a bit more outside of the box!
+It’s played between the lowest 2 strings of the guitar.
+While the riff doesn’t use every note, climbing up the notes chromatically does take the riff out of traditional diatonic harmony.
+So it’s a great chance to get you thinking a bit more outside of the box!

 Seven Nation Army by The White Stripes